peejaywk/VinylRack/testing.md

 * *"As a returning user, I would like to follow the record store on social media so I can stay updated on any upcoming events or new releases."*
     * Social media links are listed in the footer - these are visible on all pages.
 * *"As a returning user, I would like to have the ability to contact the store if I have any questions or queries regarding a product or order."*
     * A 'Contact Us' link is available in the site footer.
 This is visible on all pages.
-Clicking on the link opens a page displaying a form that the user can complete to send any questions or quiries to the site admin.
+Clicking on the link opens a page displaying a form that the user can complete to send any questions or queries to the site admin.

 ### Store Owner / Administrator
 * *"As the store owner / admin, I would like the ability to add records to the website."*
     * Records can be added to the site via the Product Management page.
 Once the user is logged in and has the correct permissions the Product Management page can be accessed via the My Account icon in the navigation bar.
 * *"As the store owner / admin, I would like the ability to edit records on the website."*
-    * When logged in as an admin the edit option for a record will be visibe on the products page and the product details page.
+    * When logged in as an admin the edit option for a record will be visible on the products page and the product details page.
 Clicking on this link will open the edit product page.
 * *"As the store owner / admin, I would like the ability to delete records from the website."*
-    * When logged in as an admin the delete option for a record will be visibe on the products page and the product details page.
+    * When logged in as an admin the delete option for a record will be visible on the products page and the product details page.
 Clicking on this link will open a modal for the to confirm delete of the item from the database.
-* *"As the store owner / admin, I would like the ability to apply discounts to indiviual records."*
+* *"As the store owner / admin, I would like the ability to apply discounts to individual records."*
     * The product model has a boolean field 'on_sale' and when this is True the item will be marked for sale on the site.
 The percentage discount is entered in the 'discount_percent' field.
 These fields can be set when adding a new product to the site or when editing an existing product.
 * *"As the store owner / admin, I would like the ability to apply site wide discounts for large sale events."*
     * Currently the only way to apply discounts to products is using the 'on_sale' and 'discount_percent' fields as described above.
 There is no method of providing site wide discounts but this could be added at a future date.